-\paragraph{Visual Attention Analysis.} To better understand how VLMs process plots during caption generation, we examined their attention maps.
-The analysis revealed minimal visual grounding: models concentrated predominantly on textual elements in the plots (e.g., axis labels and titles), with limited evidence of attending to the actual line trends.
-Attention to visual patterns was sporadic, weak, and inconsistent, suggesting that learned parameters largely disregard visual cues in favor of textual priors.
-This qualitative evidence highlights the gap between nominal multimodal input and actual integration.
-Full results are reported in Appendix~\ref{visual-attention-analysis} and Figure~\ref{fig:attention}.
+\paragraph{Visual Attention Analysis.} To better understand how VLMs use plots during caption generation, we examine their attention maps and find minimal visual grounding: models focus mainly on textual elements (e.g., axis labels and titles) with limited attention to the actual line trends.
+Attention to visual patterns is weak and inconsistent, suggesting that learned parameters largely ignore visual cues in favor of textual priors, highlighting a gap between nominal multimodal input and actual integration (full results in~\ref{visual-attention-analysis} and Figure~\ref{fig:attention}).

-It is important to note that the under-utilization of visual inputs observed in our experiments is not a limitation of CaTS-Bench itself, but rather a reflection of current VLM capabilities.
-The benchmark explicitly provides both time series plots and rich metadata, creating ample opportunity for multimodal reasoning.
-That most models default to textual priors instead of leveraging visual signals highlights a critical gap in the field.
-We view this as an opportunity for future research: developing models that better integrate plot-based information with textual and numeric cues to advance the broader goal of genuine multimodal understanding in time series analysis.
+These findings indicate that current VLM pretraining paradigms are ill-suited for structured visual reasoning over time series plots: despite strong performance on natural images, their objectives align poorly with abstract, low-level visual encodings that require relational, temporal, and quantitative interpretation rather than object recognition.
+Consequently, models default to textual priors and explicit numeric cues, largely ignoring visual structure, even though CaTS-Bench explicitly provides both plots and rich metadata to support multimodal reasoning.
+That most models fail to leverage visual signals exposes a critical gap in current VLM capabilities and motivates future work on architectures that more effectively integrate plot-based information with textual and numeric cues.